Excessively oily skin can dull your skin's appearance and often cause pimples, blemishes and blackheads.

-One of the most important ways to care for oily skin is to eat more high fibre, high water content plant foods - yes, you guessed it, fresh fruits and vegetables!
+One of the most important ways to care for oily skin is to eat more high fibre, high water content plant foods - yes you guessed it...fresh, seasonal, locally sourced fruits and vegetables!

-By include plenty of colourful fruits, veges and leafy greens in your diet, you will ensure that your cells are nourished with enough vitamins, minerals and anti-oxidants to support the health of the largest organ of your body, your skin.
+By include plenty of seasonal fruits and veges and leafy greens in your diet, you will ensure that your cells are nourished with enough vitamins, minerals and anti-oxidants to support the health of the largest organ of your body, your skin.

-Even a slight deficiency in vitamin B2 can cause oily skin, so make sure to eat good sources of vitamin B2 like organic beans, raw nuts and whole grains.
-Black beans, buckwheat and whole rice are an exceptional supply of iron to the body, and they known for their powers in rejuvenating the skin too.
+Also, even a slight deficiency in vitamin B2 can cause oily skin, so make sure you eat good sources of vitamin B2 like organic beans, raw nuts and whole grains.
+Black beans, buckwheat and whole rice are an exceptional supply of iron to the body and they are known for their powers in rejuvenating the skin too.

-Avoid pork, sausages, bacon, ham, salami, corned beef and all processed meats, as well as fried food to reduce the bad fats and chemical preservatives in your diet which are significant culprits in causing unhealthy skin.
+Avoid processed meats such as pork, sausages, bacon, ham, salami and corned meat, as well as fried food to reduce the bad fats and chemical preservatives in your diet which are significant culprits in causing unhealthy skin.

 It should go without saying that you should also avoid processed and refined sugars and artificial sweeteners.
-Satisfy your sweet tooth with raw organic honey, medjool dates, organic maple syrup and raw cacao powder.
+Instead, satisfy your sweet tooth with raw organic honey, medjool dates, organic maple syrup and raw cacao powder.

-Learn more in Why Diet is Key to Glowing Skin.
+Learn more about the importance of what you eat and skin health in our blog, Why Diet is A Key to Glowing Skin.

 Essential oils have long been considered nature's medicines to support human health, including the skin.